Career Profile: U.S. Marines Cryptologic Linguist

-Tapping phones and computers isn't just for the National Security Agency.
-Every military branch has its fingers in the signals intelligence (SIGINT) game for the sake of protecting troops and winning battles, and the Marine Corps is no different.
+Every military branch has its fingers in the signals intelligence (SIGINT) pie for the sake of protecting troops and winning battles, and the U.S. Marine Corps is no exception.

-But it's more difficult to exploit intercepted intelligence when you're targeting foreign enemies instead of English-speaking citizens, which is why the Corps seeks out career-minded applicants with skill or aptitude in key foreign languages to join the cryptologic linguist military occupational specialty (MOS).
+The Corps seeks out applicants with skills or aptitude in key foreign languages to join the cryptologic linguist military occupational specialty (MOS).

 Duties and Responsibilities

-Notice this intelligence-centered job contrasts with the mission of Army interpreters, who generally spend more time on the ground facilitating two-way communications between the troops and the local populace.
+This intelligence-centered job contrasts with the mission of Army interpreters, who generally spend more time on the ground facilitating two-way communications between the troops and the local population.

-- MOS 2671, Middle East Cryptologic Linguist, covers proficiency in languages like Arabic, Hebrew, Turkish, and Somali.
+- MOS 2671, Middle East Cryptologic Linguist includes those proficient in Arabic, Hebrew, Turkish, and Somali

-- MOS 2673, Asia-Pacific Cryptologic Linguist, includes those who can understand Cambodian, Chinese (Cantonese or Mandarin), Japanese, and Korean.
+- MOS 2673, Asia-Pacific Cryptologic Linguist covers those fluent in Cambodian, Cantonese or Mandarin, Japanese, and Korean

-- MOS 2674, European Cryptologic Linguist, involves languages such as Spanish, French, German, and Haitian-Creole.
+- MOS 2674, European Cryptologic Linguist includes Spanish, French, German, and Haitian-Creole

-- MOS 2676, Central Asian Cryptologic Linguist, translates Persian (Afghan or Farsi), Czech, Hungarian, Russian, and many other languages.
+- MOS 2676, Central Asian Cryptologic Linguist demands proficiency in Afghan or Farsi, Czech, Hungarian, Russian, and other languages

-As for actual skills – because not everyone who is trustworthy is necessarily capable, and vice-versa -- candidates must begin, like all others, by taking the Armed Services Vocational Aptitude Battery (ASVAB).
-A general technical score of at least 105 is necessary to prove you're ready for the academic and intellectual rigors involved in a cryptologic linguist's training and daily life.
+Candidates must begin, as always, by taking the Armed Services Vocational Aptitude Battery (ASVAB).
+A general technical score of at least 105 is necessary to qualify for training as a cryptologic linguist.

-Obviously, foreign language skills are also necessary.
-Candidates must take the Defense Language Aptitude Battery (DLAB) and score at least 110 for whichever language they are destined to work with, showing sufficient potential to become fluent with further training.
+Not surprisingly, foreign language skills are necessary.
+Candidates must take the Defense Language Aptitude Battery (DLAB) and score at least 110 for the language they hope to specialize in.
+Fluency is not required, but candidates must show the potential to become fluent with further training.
 Alternately, a recruit might skip the DLAB by taking the Defense Language Proficiency Test (DLPT) and proving themselves fluent in listening and reading.

-That next phase finds trainees attached to the Marine Corps Detachment at Goodfellow Air Force Base, Texas.
-Training there is no longer language specific, but Marines are expected to learn "common cryptologic critical tasks performed at the national, operational and tactical levels" and adapt those skills to working in their target language.
+For that phase, trainees are attached to the Marine Corps Detachment at Goodfellow Air Force Base, Texas.
+Training there is not language specific.
+It focuses on "common cryptologic critical tasks performed at the national, operational and tactical levels."